percona/pmm-doc/docs/dbaas/DBaaS_tepmplate.md

 To create a template, do the following:

+!!! note alert alert-primary "Note"
+    The example below shows how to change the `upgradeOptions` field, but it would be different if you wanted to customize another field.

 1. Change the `updateStrategy` and `upgradeOptions` fields as per the [PXC operator documentation](https://docs.percona.com/percona-operator-for-mysql/pxc/update.html#manual-upgrade_1) and [PXC CRD](https://github.com/percona/percona-xtradb-cluster-operator/blob/v1.11.0/deploy/crd.yaml#L8379-L8392).

 2. Create a template CRD `pxctpl-crd-upgrade-options.yaml` as follows: